Pathoschild/smapi-mod-dump/source/~Achtuur/HoverLabels/readme.md

 ### New/Changes to existing content

-#### ambitious changes
-* Add additional box to label for "show more" types of things.
 * Add option for smaller borders (similar to ones you get when hovering over items in inventory)

 #### extra labels